 Range Measurement and coverage

 For the purpose of simulation, 802.11az shall use 802.11n/11ac channel model D NLOS with 20MHz, 40MHz, 80MHz and 160MHz bandwidths.
 Other channel models may be used if they become available and are deemed applicable.
+[Ref-4]

 The 802.11az range measurement protocol shall support legacy REVmc Fine Timing Measurement in order to interoperate with legacy peers that do not support the 802.11az range measurement protocol.
+[Ref-4]

 The 802.11az range measurement protocol shall have a mechanism to obtain a range measurement that is more accurate than that obtained using legacy REVmc Fine Timing Measurement under the same conditions.
+[Ref-4]

 The 802.11az range measurement protocol shall support concurrent sessions in order for an Initiator to be able to perform range measurements with multiple Responders (each operating in the same or different channels).
+[Ref-4]

 The 802.11az range measurement protocol shall support range measurement in both the associated and the unassociated modes.
+[Ref-4]

 The 802.11az range measurement protocol shall support range measurement with an upper bound error of <TBD> m for 90% of uniformly sampled measurements.
+[Ref-4]

 The 802.11az range measurement protocol shall under all conditions perform no worse than the legacy REVmc Fine Timing Measurement protocol (i.e. the resulting range measurement accuracy is as good as the legacy REVmc Fine Timing Measurement protocol).
+[Ref-4]

+The 802.11az protocol shall support at least one mode of operation that enables AoA/AoD measurements in the 2.4GHz and 5GHz bands, alone or in conjunction with range measurements.[Ref-10]

 60Ghz Bands

 Decrease units of Min Delta FTM for 60 GHz while maintaining backwards compatibility.
+[Ref-5]

 Allow for smaller Burst Duration for 60 GHz while maintaining backwards compatibility.
+[Ref-5]

 Add additional rotational angle (ROLL) to measurement reports.
+[Ref-5]

 Define TOD for T1 & T3 and TOA for T2 & T4 to reduce effect of drift on ranging computation.
+[Ref-5]

+The 802.11az amendment shall support at least one mode of operation that enables range measurement in the 60GHz band with an accuracy of 1cm, @90%.[Ref-6]

+The 802.11az amendment shall support at least one mode of operation that enables AOA/AOD measurement in the 60GHz band with an accuracy of 5deg, @90%.[Ref-6]

+The 802.11az amendment shall support at least one mode of operation that enables range/AOA measurement in the 60GHz band with a latency of 10ms.
+[Ref-6]

+The 802.11az amendment shall support at least one mode of operation that provides location using both range and angle measurement of a single link.
+[Ref-6]

+The 802.11az amendment shall support at least one mode of operation at 60GHz that enables range measurement at a minimum distance of at most 5 cm.
+[Ref-6]

+The 802.11az amendment shall support at least one mode of operation at 60GHz that enables concurrent location measurement of 12 users and 7APs over the same 60GHz channel.
+[Ref-6]

+Scalability

+The scalable mode of the 802.11az range measurement protocol shall support at least one mode which allows for scalable positioning, meeting the following scalability mode requirements.